Tigray rebels accuse Ethiopia of attacks after peace deal

 There was no immediate response from Ethiopian government officials or the African Union (AU) to requests from AFP.

+But Abiy’s national security adviser Redwan Hussein, who headed the government’s negotiating team, said the prime minister had presided over a briefing for ministers, regional leaders and party officials on Friday to discuss the deal and “focus on dividends of peace”.

+Ethiopia’s government “remains committed to the peace agreement,” he said on Twitter.

-The agreement signed on Wednesday says both sides agreed “to permanently silence the guns” and to a “programme of disarmament, demobilisation, and reintegration for the TPLF combatants.”
+The deal signed on Wednesday says both sides agreed “to permanently silence the guns” and to a “programme of disarmament, demobilisation, and reintegration for the TPLF combatants”.

 But observers say that key details and a clear roadmap that would help sustain momentum are absent, and distrust runs deep.